 - For funded athletes, USABS will pay for the first piece of standard luggage that complies with airline regulations for weight and size.
-All additional luggage expenses are the responsibility of the athlete. - To receive reimbursement of luggage expenses, athletes must follow the USABS Reimbursement Policy If airline luggage policies change, these policies may be readdressed. - USABS will pay for skeleton sleds and runner cases for funded athletes. - Athletes may be able to pack one additional duffle in the crates, if space allows.
+All additional luggage expenses are the responsibility of the athlete.
+If an athlete's first checked bag is free of charge due to airline status or the cost being included in the flight (i.e. international itinerary), the athlete remains responsible for the costs of additional checked bags. - To receive reimbursement of luggage expenses, athletes must follow the USABS Reimbursement Policy.
+If airline luggage policies change, these policies may be readdressed. - USABS will pay for one skeleton sleds and runner cases for funded athletes. - Athletes may be able to pack one additional duffle in the crates, if space allows.